coinexchain/dex-manual/docs/cetcli/x_bancor_lite.md

       --indent                        Add indent to JSON response
       --init-price string             The init price of this bancor (default "0") --ledger                        Use a connected Ledger device
-      --max-price string              The maximum reachable price when all the supply are sold out (default "0") --max-supply string             The maximum supply of this pool. (default "0") --memo string                   Memo to send along with transaction
+      --max-money string              The maximum money of this pool (default "0") --max-price string              The maximum reachable price when all the supply are sold out (default "0") --max-supply string             The maximum supply of this pool. (default "0") --memo string                   Memo to send along with transaction